Klaviyo integrates with both Magento 1 CE and Magento 1 EE. We currently support Magento versions 1.5 and higher.

 This documentation covers the Magento SOAP API that Klaviyo's integration is built on.
 We recommend giving access to all endpoints within the path /api/*.
 While these will most likely not directly equate to the permissions you will see when setting up the SOAP user and role (as permissions have changed throughout various 1.x versions), here are the API calls we make for Magento 1.x:

-If you need to whitelist certain ports (if you have a firewall, for example), the Magento integration is currently on HTTP/80, but if it is available on 443 this can be changed.
+If you need to allowlist certain ports (if you have a firewall, for example), the Magento integration is currently on HTTP/80, but if it is available on 443 this can be changed.

 When configuring your integration settings, you will have the option to pull in "Special Price," which refers to a special sale price for items that can optionally take effect in a certain date range.
 For each product, there are 4 metadata fields that we will sync: